Dogeon188/dogeon188.github.io/en/blog/pktool.md

 ## How to Use

-In the main UI, there are 6 fields you can use.
+In the main UI, there are 5 fields you can use + a button for generating the datapack.

 <img alt="" src="https://i.imgur.com/cNmH0Nr.png"  class="content-img">